11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 Figure 4: Saturation vapor pressure of ice &water and fractional rate of change per C degree change vs temperature.

-The atmospheric temperature decreases with altitude so the accommodation for WV increases with altitude to about 12%/C° at the tropopause (°C is a temperature, C° is a temperature difference).
-This can result in the perhaps counterintuitive condition that as surface temperature increases, WV (specific humidity) increases but accommodation for WV in the atmosphere increases even more, so relative humidity decreases.
+The atmospheric temperature decreases with altitude so the accommodation for WV increases with altitude to about 12%/C° at the tropopause (°C is a temperature, C° is a temperature difference and is used interchangeably with K for Kelvin degree).
+Although the accommodation per degree increases with altitude, the magnitude of a temperature change usually decreases with altitude faster with the result that as absolute humidity increases, relative humidity usually slightly also increases.

 Based on ocean temperatures from [29], the area-weighted change in saturation vapor pressure per C degree at sea level is about 0.0633 / C°.
 The amount of compounding is unknown but cannot be greater than 0.0633+0.0633^2+0.0633^3+… = 0.0676/C°.
 It is conservatively estimated to be about 0.067/C° = 6.7%/C°